 “Generation Z is 27% more likely to change jobs in the next 12 months”.

 The results show that talent retention must go beyond salary.
-Top priorities for young workers include training, development, flexibility, autonomy and transparency on social issues.
+Top priorities for young workers include training, development, autonomy and transparency on social issues.
 Companies that understand these priorities and adjust their workforce strategy accordingly can attract and retain young talent more effectively.

 A question of values and identity